CFI-Electronics-Club/Dev-Board-Documentation/Getting Started/Capacitive_touch_pins.md

 ![](https://www.allaboutcircuits.com/uploads/articles/ICTS_diagram2.JPG)

-* Finger as Dielectric:
+* Finger as dielectric:

 We certainly cannot change the physical dimensions of the capacitor just by touching it, but we can change the dielectric constant, because a human finger has different dielectric characteristics than the material (presumably air) that it is displacing.
 Since the human flesh is a good dielectric, the finger’s interaction with the capacitor’s electric field represents an increase in the dielectric constant and hence an increase in the capacitance.

-* Finger as Conductor:
+* Finger as conductor:

+We know that the human skin is also conductive.
+We can assume that this new capacitor created by the finger (let’s call it the finger cap) is in parallel with the existing PCB capacitor.
+This situation is a bit complex because the person using the touch-sensitive device is not electrically connected to the PCB’s ground node.